Targeting of political opponents and civil society under the second Trump administration

+In 2023, Donald Trump posted a wordcloud to his Truth Social account summarizing a Daily Mail poll of 1,000 likely voters and what words they associated with him for his second term.

 During Donald Trump's second presidency, the Trump administration took a series of actions using the government to target his political opponents and civil society.
-His actions were described by the media as part of his promised "retribution" and "revenge" campaign, within the context of a strongly personalist and leader-centered conception of politics.
-During his 2024 presidential campaign, he repeatedly stated that he had "every right" to go after his political opponents.
+News outlets described his actions as part of his promised "retribution" and "revenge" campaign, within the context of a strongly personalist and leader-centered conception of politics.
+During his 2024 presidential campaign, Trump repeatedly stated that he had "every right" to go after his political opponents.

-He undertook a massive expansion of presidential power under a maximalist interpretation of the unitary executive theory, and several of his actions ignored or violated federal laws, regulations, and the Constitution, according to American legal scholars.
-He threatened, signed executive actions, and ordered investigations into his political opponents, critics, and organizations aligned with the Democratic Party.
+He undertook a massive expansion of presidential power under a maximalist interpretation of the unitary executive theory.
+Several of his actions ignored or violated federal laws, regulations, and the Constitution according to American legal scholars, the Government Accountability Office, and federal judges.
+He threatened, signed executive actions against, and ordered investigations into his political opponents, critics, and organizations aligned with the Democratic Party.
 He politicized the civil service, undertaking mass layoffs of government employees to recruit workers more loyal to himself.
 He ended the post-Watergate norm of Justice Department independence, weaponizing it and ordering it to target his political enemies.
 He utilized several government agencies to retaliate against his political enemies and continued filing personal lawsuits against his political opponents, companies, and news organizations that angered him.

 By July 2025, Trump had extracted more than $1.2 billion in settlements in a "cultural crackdown" against a variety of institutions that largely chose to settle rather than fight back.
 He engaged in an unprecedented targeting of law firms and lawyers that previously represented positions adverse to himself.
-He targeted higher education by demanding it give federal oversight of curriculum and targeted activists, legal immigrants, tourists, and students with visas who expressed criticism of his policies or engaged in pro-Palestinian advocacy.
-He detained and deported United States citizens.
+Trump targeted higher education by demanding it give federal oversight of curriculum and targeted activists, legal immigrants, tourists, and students with visas who expressed criticism of his policies or engaged in pro-Palestinian advocacy.
+He also detained and deported United States citizens.

-Trump's actions against civil society have been described by legal experts and political scientists as authoritarian and contributing to democratic backsliding, and negatively impacting free speech and the rule of law.
+Trump's actions against civil society have been described by legal experts and political scientists as authoritarian and contributing to democratic backsliding, as well as negatively impacting freedom of the press, free speech, and the rule of law.